-Even better is AI trading based on massive bid data.
+Even better is Artificial Intelligence trading based on massive big data.
 We’re heading towards a world of a trillion sensors, riding on top of a world filled with 100 billion connected devices.

 This will give your AI a 'god-like knowledge,' allowing you (or your AI) to know anything, anytime, anywhere...

 What do you I mean?
 Today there are companies that are using satellites to image and count cars in the Toys-R-Us or Home Depot parking lots every day, and based on that knowledge project the company's revenues ahead of quarterly earnings reports.